The fiber arts division is located upstairs in the Main Pavilion and is co-chaired by Naomi Royle and Kathleen

 - Always in Stitches Crochet Guild Best Open Category which includes amigarumi, artwork, etc. ($25)

-OFFF would like to thank the Portland Handweavers Guild, the Tigard Knitting Guild, Always in Stitches Crochet Guild and Blizzard Yarn and Fiber for their generous contributions and support of these special awards!
+OFFF would like to thank the Tigard Knitting Guild, Always in Stitches Crochet Guild, Tylar Merrill, and Vancouver Handspinners for their generous contributions and support of these special awards!

 Fiber Division Displays

-Pygora Goat Skein Display2017 is the 30th anniversary of the Pygora Goat!
+2018 is the 31st anniversary of the Pygora Goat!
 Members of the Club and from the Pygora Breeders Association showcase their handiwork in an educational exhibit featuring handspun skeins of Pygora fiber and Pygora blends.
 This display will demonstrate the fineness of Pygora fiber as well as its versatility.
 Of special interest are skeins from older Pygoras, proving that these fiber goats maintain their fiber fineness throughout their lives.
 For instructions to enter a skein, please see the PBA website or Facebook page.